mmoksas68/Aquatic-Animal-Classification-SVM-LogisticRegression/README.md

 <h1>Aquatic Animal Classification using Logistic Regression and Support Vector Machines</h1>
 <p>This project is CS-464 Introduction to Machine Learning Spring 2020 Homework 2</p>

 The models is implemented in MATLAB.
-My results are in the report file.
+You can find homework description, dataset, and my final report in the repository.
 There are 4 matlab scripts:

 q1_logistic_regression.m<br>
 q1_svm_subclass.m<br>